tptacek 1 year ago

 Industry associations have no such reach unless individual members make it so, and unofficially at that.

-• kevin_thibedeau an hour ago
+• kevin_thibedeau 1 year ago

 We need to see YoY growth on ship rescues to justify their existence.
 Otherwise they're just a parasitic cost center.